jmeline/wifi_signal_analysis/README.rst

 wifi signal analyzer
 ====================

-Converting old Perl program to be more structured and helpful in Python
+Converting old Perl program to be more structured and scalable in Python.
+  * Takes advantage of Pandas